-- Use athletic trainer's cell phone - Location: The football practice field is located on the corner of County Highway 1145 and Amos Road.
-This is in front and slightly to the left of the front of the school building. - Ambulance Directions: The ambulance will pull into the parking lot entrance on Mountain View Road, which is just past the main entrance to the school.
-There is access to the practice field from this parking lot. - Provide pertinent information to dispatcher - 3.
-Team Control Assistant Coach:

-- 4. Crowd ControlAssistant Coach: Keep crowd off field - 5.
-Contact Parents Athletic Trainer/Head Coach: - In life threatening situation, call parents (phone numbers with the head coach) - In non life-threatening situation, let the athlete call home - 6.
-Contact Team Physician Certified Athletic Trainer: Randy Wilkes - Call to inform the physician of the situation - 7.
-Direct Paramedics Assistant Coach:

-Stand in the parking lot to flag down EMTs.

-Call on duty ATC ASAP with medical status
+1. On Field Evaluation: Certified Athletic Trainer : Randy Wilkes Assisted by Student Athletic Trainer (SAT) Retrieval of splints, ice bags, etc. 2.
+Call 911 Head Coach: Use athletic trainer's cell phone Location: The football practice field is located on the corner of County Highway 1145 and Amos Road.
+This is in front and slightly to the left of the front of the school building.
+Ambulance Directions: The ambulance will pull into the parking lot entrance on Mountain View Road, which is just past the main entrance to the school.
+There is access to the practice field from this parking lot.
+Provide pertinent information to dispatcher 3.
+Team Control Assistant Coach: Direct athletes away from injured player 4.
+Crowd Control Assistant Coach: Keep crowd off field 5.
+Contact Parents Athletic Trainer/Head Coach: In life threatening situation, call parents (phone numbers with the head coach) In non life-threatening situation, let the athlete call home 6.
+Contact Team Physician Certified Athletic Trainer: Randy Wilkes Call to inform the physician of the situation 7.
+Direct Paramedics Assistant Coach : Stand in the parking lot to flag down EMTs.
+8. Hospital GA/SAT and/or Parents: Call on duty ATC ASAP with medical status